 What Researchers Did

-Researchers conducted a randomized controlled trial with 20 lung transplant recipients to compare hyperbaric oxygen therapy (HBOT) against usual care for preventing central airway stenosis.
+Researchers conducted a randomised controlled trial with 20 lung transplant recipients to compare hyperbaric oxygen therapy (HBOT) against usual care for preventing central airway stenosis.

 What They Found